Home

 While there are many post-baccalaureate programs that can introduce you to machine learning concepts and tools, MSOE’s program takes these lessons a step further by focusing on the ethics of this technology, the application of machine learning to industrial problems and the development and deployment of machine learning-based products.

 Take the next step in your career today.
-Schedule a call with an admissions outreach advisor to learn more.
-Or, if you are ready, get started on your application.
+Complete the form below for more information, or get started on your application.

 Discover Your Next Step